Welcome to The Cheddar

 Dignity, respect, and compassion makes it easy to lead with these very important core values.
 The Cheddar House believe healthcare and safe living environments are fundamental human rights and has become committed to creating opportunity, solutions, and change.
-Grounded in self respect and self determination for individuals and their community The Cheddar House ensures quality cognitive, behavioral and physical support for seniors and Veterans in need.
+Grounded in self respect and self determination for individuals and their community The Cheddar House ensures quality cognitive, behavioral and physical support for seniors, veterans, Reentry, aged out fosters and homeless adults in need.

 The Cheddar House - dignity, respect, and compassion, Cheddar House believes healthcare and safe living environments are fundamental human rights and has become committed to creating opportunity, solutions, and change.

-Should I move into an independent living facility?Moving to a maintenance-free facility for independent living in Philadelphia, PA, might be the best solution for you.
-To determine if an independent senior living facility is your next right move, here are some questions to consider.
+Should I move into transitional housing?Moving into a maintenance-free, utility included transitional housing program in Philadelphia, PA, might be the best solution for you.
+To determine if transitional housing is your next right move, here are some questions to consider.

 Demographic ServedHomeless Or Transient AdultsAn individual with no permanent living arrangement, i.e., no fixed place of residence, is considered homeless or transient.
 Someone who is transient is neither a member of a household nor a resident of an institution.
 For example: